The Importance of Weather Forecast and Wind Direction [Full Guide]

 Air pressure is one of the main factors determining wind direction.
 Traveling from the areas of high pressure to the areas of low pressure, the air always attempts to balance out pressure differences.

-Weather forecast and wind direction: Air pressure is one of the main factors determining wind direction
+Air pressure is one of the main factors determining wind direction

 A high-pressure system and a low-pressure system are next to each other causing wind direction to flow clockwise and flow outward toward a low-pressure system.
-And the low-pressure system is what causes wind direction to flow counterclockwise and inward.
-This phenomenon is also referred to as a cyclonic flow that is one of the elements that can come together with other ones to create a tropical cyclone, hurricane, or typhoon.

-Besides, heat and air pressure also cause the wind to shift direction.
 For instance, sea breeze forms when the land heats faster than the water, then the heated air rises above and blows from the higher-pressure water inland.
 On the other hand, a land breeze forms when the opposite happens.

-Coriolis Effect
+Coriolis effect

-Even though wind travels from high-pressure areas to low-pressure areas, it does not blow in a straight line, or it doesn’t flow directly from high to low.
-That is because the Earth is rotating from west to east.
-Well, this phenomenon is known as the Coriolis effect that can be seen closer to the pole regions.
+Even though wind travels from high-pressure areas to low-pressure areas, it does not blow in a straight line or flow directly from high to low.
+That is because the Earth rotates from west to east.

 Due to the Coriolis effect, in the Northern Hemisphere, winds blow counterclockwise around an area of low pressure and clockwise around an area of high pressure.